xing/hops/packages/renderer/README.md

 Its export, `createRenderer`, creates a `render` function that, if called with a `location` string, returns a promise that resolves to the full body of your middleware's response.

-You can override hops' default Webpack configuration by passing a config object to the `createRenderer` function.
-You can also enable watch mode by passing a `watchOptions` object.
+`createRenderer` expects to be passed a `webpackConfig` as first argument.
+You can also pass `watchOptions` as its second.

 ### Target Audience